openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 1. User interactions with OCM to configure a maintenance schedule are identical to [OCM HCP Standard Change Management Scenario](#ocm-hcp-standard-change-management-scenario).
    This scenario differs after OCM accepts the maintenance schedule configuration.
 Control-plane updates are permitted to be initiated to any Saturday UTC.
    Worker-nodes must wait until the first Saturday of the month.
-1. OCM (through various layers) configures the ClusterVersion and worker MachineConfigPool(s) (MCP) for the cluster with appropriate `changeManagement` stanzas.
+2. OCM (through various layers) configures the ClusterVersion and worker MachineConfigPool(s) (MCP) for the cluster with appropriate `changeManagement` stanzas.
-1. Company workloads are added to the new cluster and the cluster provides value.
+3. Company workloads are added to the new cluster and the cluster provides value.
-1. To leverage a new feature in OpenShift, the service consumer plans to update the minor version of the platform.
+4. To leverage a new feature in OpenShift, the service consumer plans to update the minor version of the platform.
-1. Via OCM, the service consumer requests the minor version update.
+5. Via OCM, the service consumer requests the minor version update.
 They can do this at any time with confidence that the maintenance schedule will be honored.
 They do so on Wednesday.
-1. OCM (through various layers) updates the ClusterVersion resource on the cluster indicating the new release payload in `desiredUpdate`.
+6. OCM (through various layers) updates the ClusterVersion resource on the cluster indicating the new release payload in `desiredUpdate`.
-1. The Cluster Version Operator (CVO) detects that its `changeManagement` stanza does not permit the initiation of the change.
+7. The Cluster Version Operator (CVO) detects that its `changeManagement` stanza does not permit the initiation of the change.
-1. The CVO sets a metric indicating that changes are pending for ClusterVersion.
+8. The CVO sets a metric indicating that changes are pending for ClusterVersion.
 Irrespective of pending changes, the CVO also exposes a metric indicating the number of seconds until the next window in which material changes can be initiated.
-1. Since MachineConfigs do not match in the desired update and the current manifests, the CVO also sets a metric indicating that MachineConfig changes are pending.
+9. Since MachineConfigs likely do not match in the desired update and the current manifests (RHCOS changes occur 100% of the time for non-hotfix updates), the CVO also sets a metric indicating that MachineConfig changes are pending.
+This is an assumption, but the price of being wrong on rare occasions is very low (pending changes will be reported, but disappear shortly after a permissive window begins).
    This is done because the MachineConfigOperator (MCO) cannot anticipate the coming manifest changes and cannot, therefore, reflect expected changes to the worker-node MCPs.
-Anticipating this change ahead of time is necessary for an operation team to be able to set an alert with the semantics (worker-node-update changes are pending & time remaining until changes are permitted < 2d).
+Anticipating this change ahead of time is necessary for an operations team to be able to set an alert with the semantics (worker-node-update changes are pending & time remaining until changes are permitted < 2d).
    The MCO will expose its own metric for changes pending when manifests are updated.
 But this metric will only indicate when there are machines in the pool that have not achieved the desired configuration.
 An operations team trying to implement the 2d early warning for worker-nodes must use OR on these metrics to determine whether changes are actually pending.
-1. The MCO, irrespective of pending changes, exposes a metric for each MCP to indicate the number of seconds remaining until it is permitted to initiate changes to nodes in that MCP.
+10. The MCO, irrespective of pending changes, exposes a metric for each MCP to indicate the number of seconds remaining until it is permitted to initiate changes to nodes in that MCP.
-1. A privileged user on the cluster notices different options available for `changeManagement` in the ClusterVersion and MachineConfigPool resources.
-They try to set them but are prevented by either RBAC or an admission webhook (details for Service Delivery).
+11. A privileged user on the cluster notices different options available for `changeManagement` in the ClusterVersion and MachineConfigPool resources.
+They try to set them but are prevented by a validating admission controller.
 If they wish to change the settings, they must update them through OCM.
-1. The privileged user does an `oc describe ...` on the resources.
+12. The privileged user does an `oc describe ...` on the resources.
 They can see that material changes are pending in ClusterVersion for the control-plane and for worker machine config.
 They can also see the date and time that the next material change will be permitted.
     The MCP will not show a pending change at this time, but will show the next time at which material changes will be permitted.
-1. The next Saturday is _not_ the first Saturday of the month.
+13. The next Saturday is _not_ the first Saturday of the month.
 The CVO detects that material changes are permitted at 00:00 UTC and begins to apply manifests.
 This effectively initiates the control-plane update process, which is considered a single material change to the cluster.
-1. The control-plane update succeeds.
+14. The control-plane update succeeds.
 The CVO, having reconciled its state, unsets metrics suggesting changes are pending.
-1. As part of updating cluster manifests, MachineConfigs have been modified.
+15. As part of updating cluster manifests, MachineConfigs have been modified.
 The MachineConfigOperator (MCO) re-renders a configuration for worker-nodes.
 However, because the MCP maintenance schedule precludes initiating material changes, it will not begin to update Machines with that desired configuration.
-1. The MCO will set a metric indicating that desired changes are pending.
+16. The MCO will set a metric indicating that desired changes are pending.
-1. `oc get -o=yaml/describe` will both provide status information indicating that changes are pending for the MCP and the time at which the next material changes can be initiated according to the maintenance schedule.
+17. `oc get -o=yaml/describe` will both provide status information indicating that changes are pending for the MCP and the time at which the next material changes can be initiated according to the maintenance schedule.
-1. On the first Saturday of the next month, 00:00 UTC, the MCO determines that material changes are permitted.
+18. On the first Saturday of the next month, 00:00 UTC, the MCO determines that material changes are permitted.
     Based on limits like maxUnavailable, the MCO begins to annotate nodes with the desiredConfiguration.
 The MachineConfigDaemon takes over from there, draining, and rebooting nodes into the updated release.
-1. There are a large number of nodes in the cluster and this process continues for more than 24 hours.
+19. There are a large number of nodes in the cluster and this process continues for more than 24 hours.
 On Saturday 23:59, the MCO applies a round of desired configurations annotations to Nodes.
 At 00:00 on Sunday, it detects that material changes can no longer be initiated, and pauses its activity.
 Node updates that have already been initiated continue beyond the maintenance schedule window.
-1. Since not all nodes have been updated, the MCO continues to expose a metric informing the system of pending changes.
+20. Since not all nodes have been updated, the MCO continues to expose a metric informing the system of pending changes.
-1. In the subsequent days, the cluster is scaled up to handle additional workload.
+21. In the subsequent days, the cluster is scaled up to handle additional workload.
 The new nodes receive the most recent, desired configuration.
-1. On the first Saturday of the next month, the MCO resumes its work.
+22. On the first Saturday of the next month, the MCO resumes its work.
 In order to ensure that forward progress is made for all nodes, the MCO will update nodes that have the oldest current configuration first.
 This ensures that even if the desired configuration has changed multiple times while maintenance was not permitted, no nodes are starved of updates.
 Consider the alternative where (a) worker-node updates required > 24h, (b) updates to nodes are performed alphabetically, and (c) MachineConfigs are frequently being changed during times when maintenance is not permitted.
 This strategy could leave nodes sorting last lexicographically no opportunity to receive updates.
 This scenario would eventually leave those nodes more prone to version skew issues.
-1. During this window of time, all node updates are initiated, and they complete successfully.
+23. During this window of time, all node updates are initiated, and they complete successfully.

 #### Service Delivery Emergency Patch
 1. SRE determines that a significant new CVE threatens the fleet.